turris-cz/user-docs/docs/basics/reforis/intro.md

 ## Previous version Foris

-At this time, the previous version of the interface called Foris still exists.
-It offers some features not implemented in reForis yet.
-However, the new version provides features which have not been ever included in Foris.
-In the future, Foris is going to be completely replaced by reForis.
+Turris OS versions before 6.0 contained the previous administration interface Foris too.
+It has been completely replaced by reForis in newer versions of Turris OS.

 ## Technologies